AllyYL/casestudy/src/projects/digitaltemple.md

 How do you talk to, make request from, and send assets to developers, architects, scholars, visual artists, writers, and those who come in to play test?

 **Managing is a maker's skill** <br>
-I became a project manger in the second iteration of design, and it felt very different to be in a managing role.
+Alongside of designing, I also acted as the project manger.
+It felt very different to be in a managing role.